Skip to main content

 Abstract

 Subsurface and nearly neutrally-buoyant floats can be stable, well-behaved platforms for measuring ocean dynamics in the near-surface wave zone.
-Here we measure and model the tilt of such platforms due to the waves using data from Lagrangian floats built at the Applied Physics Laboratory (APL/UW) and carrying a Nortek Signature 1000 Current Profiler with an AHRS (Attitude and Heading Reference System).
-We analyze carefully chosen data segments where the wave-induced tilts are finite but small and the float does not rotate significantly, in a two-dimensional, depth-downwave coordinate system assuming small tilts and linear surface wave dynamics.
+Here, we measure and model the wave-induced tilt of one such platform.
+We use data from Lagrangian floats built at the Applied Physics Laboratory (APL/UW) and carrying a Nortek Signature1000 Acoustic Doppler Current Profiler with an AHRS (Attitude and Heading Reference System).
+We analyze carefully chosen data segments where the wave-induced tilts are measurable yet small and the float does not rotate significantly.
+We adopt a two-dimensional, depth-downwave coordinate system and assume small tilts and linear surface wave dynamics.
 By combining the constraints due to geometry, a wave-following float, and wave dynamics, we link measurements of both linear and angular acceleration to measure the tilts to an accuracy of a few tenths of a degree and simultaneously show that the data is consistent with the analysis assumptions.
-This is confirmed by swinging the AHRS on pendulums in the laboratory.
-The same tests disturbingly indicate that the tilts produced by the AHRS can have large errors for tilts larger than a few degrees.
-The tilt is predicted to an accuracy of about 10\% from the wave properties by a 3-parameter linear dynamical model calibrated with field data.
+This analysis is further vetted by swinging the AHRS on pendulums in the laboratory.
+The same tests disturbingly indicate that the AHRS attitude readings can have large errors for tilts larger than a few degrees.
+The wave-induced tilt of the floats is predicted to an accuracy of about 10\% from the wave properties by a 3-parameter linear semi-empirical model calibrated with field data.
 The waves force tilt through their horizontal acceleration and through their strain exerting torques on the float.
 These floats are a somewhat underdamped oscillator (Quality Factor=3, resonance at 3 second period) and will exhibit a decaying oscillation of a few cycles when perturbed.

 DOI